Read this step by step tutorial to learn how to use clay paint to give a beat-up piece a furniture makeover.

 Two coats is almost always enough, but I went with a third coat in most places on this piece for solid coverage.

 7. Distress your piece.

-I talk a lot about distressing furniture for that chippy farmhouse look in this blog post so head over there if you want more detail.
+I talk a lot about distressing furniture for that chippy farmhouse look here so head over there if you want more detail.
 Basically, just start rubbing the sanding sponge back and forth along the edges of the piece until you like the look of it.